MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 4. What you do next depends on which dataset type you selected:

    * For meeting query output, enter a dataset name, locate and select the dataset file path, and then select **Upload Dataset**.
-   * For classify on raw data, enter a dataset name, locate and select the path to the dataset, and select the time range to analyze.
+   * For the raw data option, enter a dataset name, locate and select the path to the dataset, and select the time range to analyze.
 You can then optionally select any applicable filters to reduce the dataset to use to manually categorize for model training purposes, and then select **Submit**.

 5. The dataset upload takes a few minutes to complete depending on the size of the dataset.
 The name and source for the new dataset will show in the table with the following information and available actions.